-Although Jesus Christ gave Himself as a ransom for all peoples, obviously the exact time when a given people heard about it has varied considerably down through the last two millennia, and some have yet to hear!
-I take it that Paul is saying that God has a 'time' (kairos) for each people to hear.
+1 Although Jesus Christ "gave Himself as a ransom on behalf of all people", obviously the exact time when a given people heard about it has varied considerably down through the last two millennia, and some have yet to hear!
+I take it that Paul is saying that God has a 'time' (kairos) for each people to hear, unless he is just saying that different people hear at different times.

-10 Recall from 1:1 that he was appointed by both Father and Son.
+2 Recall from 1:1 above that he was appointed by both Father and Son.

-11 I wonder why he felt the need to say this to Timothy-or did he know that it would be read by many others?
+3 I wonder why he felt the need to say this to Timothy-or did he know that it would be read by many others?
+Perhaps 15% of the Greek manuscripts omit "in Christ" (as in NIV, NASB, LB, TEV, etc.).

-12 Through his epistles he has taught many hundreds of ethnic nations-no wonder both Father and Son were involved in the appointing.
+4 Through his epistles he has taught many hundreds of ethnic nations-no wonder both Father and Son were involved in the appointing.

-When a number of men are together, any competition tends to take place in the realm of ideas, often producing more heat than light; when a number of women are together, any competition tends to involve physical appearance.
+5 When a number of men are together, any competition tends to take place in the realm of ideas, often producing more heat than light; when a number of women are together, any competition tends to involve physical appearance.
 This sort of thing can happen even when people gather to pray (supposedly).

-14 Presumably the reference is not to simple braids, but adding fancy things to the hair in the braid.
+6 Presumably the reference is not to simple braids, but adding fancy things to the hair in the braid.

-15 The crucial factor here is authority, and the underlying need is to protect the structure of the home, the foundational unit of society, including the church.
-If a woman teaches her husband in church, crossing the street to their house will not make her want to submit to him.
+7 The crucial factor here is authority, and the underlying need is to protect the structure of the home, the foundational unit of society, including the church.
+If a woman teaches her husband in church, crossing the street to their house will not make her want to submit to him; human nature does not work that way.

-16 Paul appeals to God's purpose in Creation.
+8 Paul appeals to God's purpose in Creation.
 God created the man first and gave him the responsibility to administer the earth.
 Later on He created the woman, using a part of the man's body, for the declared purpose of being his assistant (Genesis 2:18).
 An assistant does not give orders to the boss; nor does he make policy decisions on his own.
+The first woman did make a policy decision on her own, with catastrophic consequence.

-17 As a general rule (there are exceptions) a man tends to think things through before reaching a decision, so he can defend his choice on the basis of logical argument.
+9 As a general rule (there are exceptions) a man tends to think things through before reaching a decision, so he can defend his choice on the basis of logical argument.
 A woman tends to be more intuitive and will decide on that basis, without being able to defend the choice logically (which tends to frustrate men no end).
 Whether that was why Eve could be so easily deceived, I am not prepared to say, but Paul uses that susceptibility as an argument in his case against allowing women to teach.
 Doctrine must be based on reason, not intuition-to teach is to define.
 Paul affirms that Adam was not deceived, so his choice was deliberate.
 To disobey the Creator was a policy decision that Eve, as assistant, had no business making-she rebelled against the role that the Creator assigned her.
 Her fait accompli left Adam with a difficult decision-let her die alone, or die with her.
-It is idle to
+It is idle to speculate on why he decided as he did, but it was Adam's choice (not Eve's) that condemned the race to 'death through sin' (Romans 5:12-21).